 When furnishing your home with desks, tables, and vanities -- ensure they are at least 30” wide, 19” deep, and 27” high (in general) to allow comfortable use for all.

 3. Bright Lighting in All Areas of the House

 While “mood lighting” can be cozy and trendy, it’s a hazard for some with vision impairments.

-Make sure each room in the house has ample, bright, overhead and supplemental lighting to accommodate for all.
-Afterall, who wants to squint to see in their own home?
+Make sure each room in the house has ample, bright, overhead, and supplemental lighting to accommodate all.
+After all, who wants to squint to see in their own home?

-4. Light Switches and Outlets Placed at Easily Accessible Heights for All
+4. Light Switches Placed at Easily Accessible Heights for All

 All the bright lighting you’ve installed in your home is useless if only some members of the home are able to turn them on.
 Make sure light is accessible to all.

 5. Stacked Closets on the First and Second Floor

 Having ample closet space on the first floor is an accessible design feature in and of itself.
 For those with mobility limitations, going up and down the stairs just to grab an extra sweater if it’s chilly is an unnecessary hindrance.